Battle of Uttismalm: Prelude

-The battle
+Battle

 On June 28, the king broke out at the head of approximately 2,500 men from Västmanland's infantry regiment, Kronoberg's regiment, Östgöta's infantry regiment, Västerbotten's regiment, the Karelian dragoon corps and Finnish hunting units.
 They took the road towards Davidstad, while Siegroth was left at Värälä, to protect the river crossing there and counter any Russian advances from Fredrikshamnshållet.
 During the day, Gustav III found out that the main Russian force was at Uttismalm in the Swedes' line of advance and ordered an advance.
 The Swedish vanguard under General Wilhelm Mauritz Pauli consisted of hunter soldiers and the Karleska dragoon corps.
 These discovered a Russian outpost about 4 km west of Utti's village.
 The Swedish vanguard immediately went on the attack, which is why the entire Russian army division lined up in battle order about 3 km west of Utti's village.
 The Russian outpost now retreated pursued by the Swedish vanguard.

 The Russian units that lined up in order of battle consisted of 2 battalions of Russian hunters, the Velikoluksky Regiment and one battalion of Russian life grenadiers in the first line.
 The second line consisted of a few squadrons of life cuirassiers, a couple of companies of Cossacks, Kyrgyz Tartars and 4-6 guns.

 The first battalion of the Västmanland regiment was now ordered forward to support the vanguard.
 The battle immediately became fierce and Captain Abraham Zakaria's Coronation Sword was wounded, Lieutenant Rosen was shot to death and Ensign Baron Vilhelm Reinhold Leuhusen was wounded in the side.
 The king now went to the Västmanland regiment to support them and sent a battalion from the Västerbotten regiment to their aid, while at the same time he ordered the other battalions from the Västerbotten regiment to get around a mountain and try to cover the Russians' right wing.
 However, these were met with fierce resistance from Russian hunters, and the king then separated his 24 life dragoons who had to sit down and form hunting units that cleared the forest for the Westerners' second battalion.

 General Philip von Platen now hastened with the remainder of the troops to the king's rescue.
 In part, he pulled out two six-pounder cannons at the same time as he brought Kronoberg's regiment and Östgöta's infantry regiment.
 This operation was completely successful under the cover of the artillery, which again proved its effectiveness and striking power.